dattrinh/computer-graphics-assignments/assignment0/README.txt

                          R1 Moving an object (1p): done
 R2 Generating a simple cone mesh and normals (3p): not done R3 Converting mesh data for OpenGL viewing (3p): done
-           R4 Loading a large mesh from file (3p): not done
+           R4 Loading a large mesh from file (3p): done

 # Did you do any extra credit work?